-Mackenzie walked up behind him and laid a hand on his shoulder, hoping to offer him some of her strength, as she said,"You're doing the right thing.
+Walking up behind him, Mackenzie laid a hand on his shoulder, hoping to offer him some of her strength.
+"You're doing the right thing, Michael.
 We'll get him."

 "You'll be there, right?
 Like in the room with me?"
-Michael asked, as he looked up at her.
+Michael questioned, as he tilted his head back to looked at her.

 "I can do this."
-Michael repeated, feeling like he could actually do this.
+Michael repeated, feeling like he actually could.

 Unfortunately that feeling didn't last for long.
 Later that night, Michael, Mackenzie and Dean were standing in Michael's room to get things set up.
 Dean was in a corner of the room setting up a security camera while Mackenzie tried to keep the younger boy calm.

 "I can't do this."
 Michael mumbled, as the nerves began to set in.

 "You can do this.
 Just think of Asher."
-Mackenzie said to him, as she threw an arm around his shoulders.
+Mackenzie said to him, as she sat in front of him on the bed.

 "This camera has night vision on it so we'll be able to see clear as day."
-Dean said, hoping to ease his mind by letting him know he wasn't technically alone.
+Dean stated, hoping to ease his mind by letting him know he wasn't technically alone.
 Looking into the camera, he asked Sam,"Are we good?"

 "A hair to the right."
 Sam answered from a nearby room- where the three would be watching all night.
-After Dean moved the camera called out,"Okay, good now."
+After Dean moved the camera like he suggested, he called out,"Okay, good now."

 "What do I do?"
-Michael asked, as he looked up at Dean.
+Michael questioned, as he looked from Dean to Mackenzie and back again.

 "And if it shows up?"
-Michael asked, meaning the shtriga.
+Michael asked, referring to the shtriga.

 "We'll be right in the next room.
 We're gonna come in with guns.
 So as soon as we do you roll off this bed and you crawl under it."
 Dean instructed.

 "What if you shoot me?"
-Michael asked, starting to have second thoughts.
+Michael asked, starting to have second thoughts again.

 "They won't shoot you.
-Dean and Sam are two of the best shooters ever.
+Dean and Sam are two of the best shooters around.
 They're not going to fire until you're clear, okay?"
-Mackenzie said to him, hoping to calm him down.
-When he nodded his head, she added,"Have you heard a gunshot before?"
+Mackenzie stated.
+Seeing him nod his head, she asked,"Have you heard a gunshot before?"

 "It's gonna be a lot louder than in the movies."
-Dean answered.
+Dean explained.
 "So I want you to stay under the bed, cover your ears, do not come out until we say so.
 Understand?"

-Mackenzie squatted down to face Michael then asked,"Michael, are you sure you want to do this?"
-When he didn't answer, she added,"You don't have to, it's okay, I won't be mad and neither will Dean."
+After he gave Dean a short nod, Mackenzie spoke, getting his attention.
+"Michael, are you sure you want to do this?"
+As he looked at her silently, she added,"You don't have to, it's okay, I won't be mad and neither will Dean."

-Dean softly smiled as he patted his shoulder, then said,"We're not going to let anything happen to you, I promise you."
+Dean softly smiled as he patted his shoulder.
+"We're not going to let anything happen to you, I promise you."

 "Okay."
 Michael said, letting them know he was ready to do this.

-A few hours later, Sam, Mackenzie and Dean were sitting side by side as they watched Michael on the computer screen.
+Hours later; Sam, Mackenzie and Dean were sitting side by side as they watched Michael on the computer screen.
 Mackenzie felt bad for the young boy as she watched him sit like a stone, afraid to move.
 She was really proud of him though, this would be hard for anyone to do, much less someone at his age.

 "What time is it?"
-Mackenzie asked the brothers; who were sitting on either side of her.
+She asked the brothers who were sitting on either side of her.

 "Almost three."
 Sam answered after glancing at the watch on his wrist.
 Looking over her head to Dean, he asked,"Are you sure these iron rounds are gonna work?"

-"Consecrated iron rounds, and yeah it's what dad used last time."
-Dean answered.
+"Consecrated iron rounds."
+He corrected, then added,"And, yeah it's what Dad used last time."

-"You know, I've really given you a lot of crap, for always following dad's orders.
+"You know, I've really given you a lot of crap, for always following Dad's orders.
 But I know why you do it."
-Sam said with an apologetic smile.
+Sam softly said.

 "Hey, look."
-Sam suddenly called out, breaking the moment between them.
+Sam called out, breaking the moment between them.

 Mackenzie and Dean turned their heads to look back at the screen as a hand began to lift the window.
-Without looking away from the screen, Dean and Sam reached out to grab their guns, ready to charge in at the right moment as the shtriga appeared in the room.
+Without looking away from the screen, Dean and Sam reached out to grab their guns, ready to rush in at the right moment as the shtriga appeared in the room.